1 Legal framework

 11.1 What are your top tips for the smooth conclusion of a real estate transaction and what potential sticking points would you highlight?

-It is crucial to plan carefully and allow sufficient time to process the real estate transaction is key.
+It is crucial to plan carefully and allow sufficient time to process the real estate transaction.
 Due diligence usually takes longer than expected, as further documentation and enquiries to authorities are often necessary to avoid significant risks.
 The urgency of concluding the transaction should therefore not lead to the necessary checks being cut short, unless contractual warranties are obtained in return.

 Institutional or private investors intending to develop the property to be acquired should also consider the risk that a building permit may be refused or may be obtained only after many years of administrative proceedings.
 It is therefore important to: